GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 .. _subplot_begin-M:

 **-M**\ *margins*
-    This is clearance that is added around each subplot beyond the automatic space allocated for annotations [0.5c].
+    This is clearance that is added around each subplot beyond the automatic space allocated for tick marks, annotations, and lables [0.5c].
     The margins can be a single value, a pair of values separated by slashes (setting the horizontal and vertical margins), or the full set of four margins for the left, right, bottom, and top margin.